neymarjimoh/fincra-go/README.md

     SECRET_KEY = "<Your secret key>"
 )

-newClient := fincra.NewClient(SECRET_KEY, fincra.WithSandbox(true))
+// to indicate environment when integrating, use `WithSandbox()` newClient := fincra.NewClient(SECRET_KEY, fincra.WithSandbox(true))

+// to indicate http request timeout to use, use `WithTimeout()` newClient := fincra.NewClient(SECRET_KEY, fincra.WithTimeout(5*time.Second))
 ```

 Note:
-- The second argument is optional.
+- The `WithSandbox` argument is optional.
 If not specified, it defaults to false and you will be using the **Production(live)** API.
 For example:
 `newClient := fincra.NewClient(SECRET_KEY)`
+- The `WithTimeout` argument is optional.
+If not specified, it defaults to 60 seconds
 - Get your keys from your Fincra dashboard and be sure to add it as environment variables

 ## Functionalities Currently Supported